-[3] In the field of Buffy studies the nature of school authority structures has been considered as a part of a broader consideration of power in the show, by Buinicki & Enns (2001) and by Wall and Zyrd (2001).
-Focusing on the Buffy's college experience, Daspit (2003) discusses problems in modernity and post-modernity in education.
-While considering the three portrayals of school headship in Buffy, my concern is to explore authority within the school institution itself as constructed through role of the Principal, using Foucault's theories of sovereign and disciplinary authority.
+[2] Studies of representations of educators in popular culture tend to have focussed on their role in the shaping of perceptions of teachers (Farber & Holm 1994) Weber 1995; Dalton 1999; McCullick et al 2003) and to the teacher lore of both practicing and qualifying teachers (Farhi 1999; Grant 2002; Dollof 2003).
+A study of images of principals in popular culture (Glanz, 1997) identifies three basic models and examines the contribution of such models to perceptions of principals within and beyond the profession.
+In the field of Buffy studies the nature of school authority structures has been considered as a part of a broader consideration of power in the show, by Buinicki & Enns (2001) and by Wall and Zyrd (2001); Focusing on the Buffy's college experience, Daspit (2003) discusses problems in modernity and post-modernity in education.
+While considering the three portrayals of school headship in Buffy the Vampire Slayer, my concern is to explore authority within the school institution itself as constructed through role of the Principal, using Foucault's theories of sovereign and disciplinary authority.

-[4] Foucault traces constructions of authority from pre-modern hierarchically ordered or sovereign systems, in which power is expressed through individuals and their agents, through to disciplinary systems in which authority is universally diffused, operating constantly via inter- and self-surveillance among subjects in a process of coercion and normalisation.
-In Discipline and Punish in particular, Foucault examines the ways in which the explicit methods of control relying on fear used in pre-modern times in Western cultures have been superseded by more covert controls or disciplinary constructions, in which power is dispersed through social networks and institutions.
+[3] Foucault traces constructions of authority from pre-modern hierarchically ordered or sovereign systems, in which power is expressed through individuals and their agents, through to disciplinary systems in which authority is universally diffused, operating constantly via inter- and self-surveillance among subjects in a process of coercion and normalisation.
+In Discipline and Punish in particular, Foucault examines the ways the ways in which the explicit methods of control relying on fear used in pre-modern times in Western cultures have been superseded by more covert controls or disciplinary constructions, in which power is dispersed through social networks and institutions.
 (Foucault 1979)